Calibrating the Dice loss to handle neural network overconfidence for biomedical image segmentation: Material and methods

 \subsection{Dataset descriptions and evaluation metrics}

-To evaluate our proposed loss function, we select five public, well-validated biomedical image segmentation datasets.
-For retinal vessel segmentation, we select the Digital Retinal Images for Vessel Extraction (DRIVE) dataset \cite{staal2004ridge}.
+To evaluate our proposed loss function, we select six public, well-validated biomedical image segmentation datasets.
+For retinal vessel segmentation, we use the Digital Retinal Images for Vessel Extraction (DRIVE) dataset \cite{staal2004ridge}.
 The DRIVE dataset consists of 40 coloured fundus photographs obtained from diabetic retinopathy screening in the Netherlands, with an image resolution of $768 \times 584$ pixels.
 The Breast UltraSound 2017 (BUS2017) dataset consists of 163 ultrasound images of breast lesions with an average image size of $760 \times 570$ pixels collected from the UDIAT Diagnostic Centre of the Parc Taulí Corporation, Sabadell, Spain \cite{yap2017automated}.
-Furthermore, we include the 2018 Data Science Bowl dataset, which contains 670 light microscopy images for nuclei segmentation \cite{caicedo2019nucleus}.
+Furthermore, we include the 2018 Data Science Bowl (2018DSB) dataset, which contains 670 light microscopy images for nuclei segmentation \cite{caicedo2019nucleus}.
 For skin lesion segmentation, we use the ISIC2018: Skin Lesion Analysis Towards Melanoma Detection grand challenge dataset.
 This dataset contains 2,594 images of skin lesions with an average size of $2166 \times 3188$ pixels \cite{codella2019skin}.
-Finally, for colorectal polyp segmentation, we use the CVC-ClinicDB dataset, which consists of 612 frames containing polyps with image resolution 288×368 pixels, generated from 23 video sequences from 13 different patients using standard colonoscopy interventions with white light \cite{bernal2015wm}.
+For colorectal polyp segmentation, we use the CVC-ClinicDB dataset, which consists of 612 frames containing polyps with image resolution 288×368 pixels, generated from 23 video sequences from 13 different patients using standard colonoscopy interventions with white light \cite{bernal2015wm}.
+Finally, for 3D multi-class segmentation, we use the Kidney Tumour Segmentation 2019 (KiTS19) dataset \citep{heller2019kits19}.
+This dataset contains 300 arterial phase abdominal CT scans, with voxel-level kidney and kidney tumour annotations.
+We exclude the 90 scans without associated segmentation masks, and further exclude another 6 scans (case 15, 23, 37, 68, 125 and 133) due to issues with the ground truth quality \citep{heller2019state}.

-For all the experiments, except for the DRIVE dataset (which is already partitioned into 20 training and 20 test images), we randomly partitioned the other four datasets into 80\% development and 20\% test set.
-For all datasets, we partitioned the development set into 80\% training set and 20\% validation set.
-Except for the CVC-ClinicDB dataset (where the image resolution was retained), image resolutions are downsampled using bilinear interpolation.
+For all the experiments, except for the DRIVE dataset, which is already partitioned into 20 training and 20 test images, we randomly partitioned the other five datasets into 80\% development and 20\% test set.
+For all datasets, we further partitioned the development set into 80\% training set and 20\% validation set.
+Except for the CVC-ClinicDB and KiTS19 datasets, image resolutions are downsampled using bilinear interpolation.
+For KiTS19, we performed on-the-fly random sampling of patch size $80 \times 160 \times 160$, with patch-wise overlap of $40 \times 80 \times 80$.
 A summary of the datasets, image resolutions and data partitions are presented in Table 1.